 Sublingual and liposomal forms offer better absorption compared to oral tablets or capsules, as they bypass the digestive system.

-Typical dosages range from 5 mg to 30 mg per day.
-However, some studies have used higher doses of up to 50 mg daily for specific conditions like breast cancer.
+Typical NADH dosages range from 5 mg to 30 mg per day, with most people starting at 5-10 mg daily and gradually increasing as needed, while some studies have used higher doses of up to 50 mg daily for specific conditions like breast cancer.

 Generally, some people report feeling increased energy levels and improved cognitive function within a few days to a couple of weeks of starting NADH supplementation.

-Research has shown chronic fatigue syndrome subsided in under 4 weeks of use, while improved cognitive scores were seen after 12 weeks of supplementation.(8)(9)
+Research has shown chronic fatigue syndrome subsided in under 4 weeks of use, while improved cognitive scores were seen after 12 weeks of supplementation.(5)(3)

 Can NADH Be Taken with Other Supplements?